 Saint Bridget School offers a strong, updated, sequential curriculum that is in complete conformance with the Archdiocese of Boston Catholic Schools Office.
-Every child from kindergarten through grade eight is required to study the following disciplines:
+Every child from preschool through grade eight is required to study the following disciplines:

 Language Arts: reading, phonics, spelling, composition, vocabulary

 Specials: Spanish, Music, Library, Art, and Physical Education

 The lower grades (K-3 & 4-6) emphasize strong knowledge of the Catholic Faith, which emphasizes correct doctrinal and historical knowledge, with the intention of each student being a very faith-oriented, moral citizen of good character for the nation and the world.

 In language arts/reading—phonetic decoding, word attack skills, word blends, oral and silent reading, sequencing, cause and effect, patterns of organization, spelling patterns, effective writing, and grammar are required for use in the upper levels (7-8).

 In mathematics, the foundations of addition, subtraction, multiplication and division are taught, strongly emphasizing mental math and problem solving.

 The science program requires every child to have a basic knowledge of the biological and physical sciences.

 Social studies emphasizes community, citizenship, geographical concepts, ancient history, and American history.

 The upper grades (7-8) stress Catholic-Christian living.
 Students study literary genres and essay writing in depth.
 The mathematics program has pre-algebra in grade seven and algebra in grade eight.
 American history is the focus for both grades seven and eight.
 Biological and physical sciences are stressed at this level as well as in the lower grades.